oceaster/Covid19API/README.md

     </tr>
 </table>

-you can view this application is production by [clicking here!](https://eastercompany.eu.pythonanywhere.com/)
+you can view this application in production by [clicking here!](https://eastercompany.eu.pythonanywhere.com/)

 # API Input / Output